CMB-S4/Cryogenic_Material_Properties/README.md

 `tc_rawdata_fits`: The fits produced from temperature + thermal conductivity data that has been accumulated from a variety of sources.
 More information on the fitting method can be found in the documentation. -->

+## Contribute

+We encourage the community to contribute by developping code, tools, and providing datasets.
+For more information, please naviagte to the _Contribute_ tab in the documentation.

 ## Documentation